SamuelOvuema/Dareyio-pbl/Project2.md

 To test how our Nginx server can respond to requests from the Internet.
 Open a web browser of your choice and copy and paste the public Ipv4 DNS to the page below.
 ![Welcome to nginx page](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/8a836c5a-eb45-4442-8c6b-faaedc25e392)

+**Step 2 — installing mysql**
+Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
+MySQL is a popular relational database management system used within PHP environments, so we will use it in our project.
+Again, we will use 'apt' to acquire and install this software.
+Run the following commands
+1. sudo apt install mysql-server
+2. sudo mysql
+t’s recommended that you run a security script that comes pre-installed with MySQL.
+This script will remove some insecure default settings and lock down access to your database system.
+Before running the script you will set a password for the root user, using mysql_native_password as default authentication method.
+We’re defining this user’s password as PassWord.1.
+3. ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';
+Exit the Mysql shell with the command 4.
+4. mysql> exit
+To access your mysql you have to make use of your new generated password, else you will not be able to gain access into your 'mysql'.
+If you run the coommand "sudo mysql" it will deny you accesss and sho this message  "Access denied for user 'root'@'localhost' (using password: NO)" This lead us to our next command.
+5. sudo mysql -p
+It will request for your password, you should enter the new genarated password and whola! you are in!